winter-telescope/mirar/docs/source/installation.rst

     pre-commit install

-Now you should have installed winterdrp.
+Now you should have installed mirar.
 You can check it worked by opening up python and trying to import it:

 .. code-block:: bash